MrQR-me/docs/registers.md

 # **REGISTER PAGE**{: .text-purple-000 }
 {: .no_toc }

-The Register page is included with you **MrQR**{: .text-purple-000 } Pro User Account.
-You can create an unlimited number of registers.
-The Register is the List or directory of your items or assets that want to control.
-The registers and Items for your Personal Site can only be viewed by the Site Owner.
-When you purchase additional Site Licences, you can manage and share Registers & Assets with other **MrQR**{: .text-purple-000 } registered users.
+The Register Page is included with your **MrQR**{: .text-purple-000 } Pro User Account.
+You can create an unlimited number of Registers.
+A Register is the list or directory of your Items or Assets that you want to control.
+The Registers and Items for your Personal Site can only be viewed by the Site Owner.
+When you purchase additional Site Licences, you can manage and share Registers and Assets with other **MrQR**{: .text-purple-000 } registered users.

 ## REGISTER SETUP & DETAILS
 {: .text-purple-000 }